rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 # Quiz Answers

 1. <a name="qa1"></a>[Jump to question](#q1) - **C.** Duplicate code makes your program lengthy and bulky, and decreases your code quality
 2. <a name="qa2"></a>[Jump to question](#q2) - **A.** Using private methods in interfaces have four rules:
-    1. Private interface methods cannot be abstract.
+    1. Private interface methods cannot be `abstract`.
     1. Private methods can be used only inside the interface.
     1. Private `static` methods can be used inside other `static` and non-`static` interface methods.
     1. Private non-static methods cannot be used inside private `static` methods.
 3. <a name="qa3"></a>[Jump to question](#q3) - **A, D, E.** A is correct as `default` methods have an implementation and are implicitly public.
 B is incorrect as `static` methods cannot be overridden.
 C is incorrect as `default` methods cannot be private as they can be overridden.
 D & E are valid methods.
-4. <a name="qa4"></a>[Jump to question](#q4) - **B** Private interface methods improve the readability
-of the code by providing a mechanism to place reused logic, improves the security of the business logic implemented and avoids inheritance complications with encapsulation
+4. <a name="qa4"></a>[Jump to question](#q4) - **B** Private interface methods improve the readability of the code by providing a mechanism to place reused logic, improves the security of the business logic implemented and avoids inheritance complications with encapsulation
 5. <a name="qa5"></a>[Jump to question](#q5) - **D.** A superclass method takes priority over an interface `default` method
-6. <a name="qa6"></a>[Jump to question](#q6) - **E.** The code does not compile because `EasternChipmunk` inherits the abstract method `climb()` but does not implement it, therefore the correct answer is E. B, C, and D are incorrect as they compile for various reasons.
-Line 2 compiles, as non-`static` and non-`default` interface methods are assumed to have the abstract modifier.
+6. <a name="qa6"></a>[Jump to question](#q6) - **E.** The code does not compile because `EasternChipmunk` inherits the `abstract` method `climb()` but does not implement it, therefore the correct answer is E. B, C, and D are incorrect as they compile for various reasons.
+Line 2 compiles, as non-`static` and non-`default` interface methods are assumed to have the `abstract` modifier.
 Line 4 compiles without issue as an interface can extend another interface.
-Line 5 compiles without issue as an abstract class can implement an interface without implementing any of the abstract methods.
+Line 5 compiles without issue as an `abstract` class can implement an interface without implementing any of the `abstract` methods.
 F is incorrect, as Line 8 does not compile.
-7. <a name="qa7"></a>[Jump to question](#q7) - **A, D.** A is correct as `Climb` defines an interface with exactly one abstract method.
-B is incorrect, as abstract classes are not functional interfaces despite having a single abstract method.
+7. <a name="qa7"></a>[Jump to question](#q7) - **A, D.** A is correct as `Climb` defines an interface with exactly one `abstract` method.
+B is incorrect, as `abstract` classes are not functional interfaces despite having a single `abstract` method.
 While functional interfaces may have any number of default methods, `ArcticMountainClimb` will not compile due to the `default` method `getSpeed()` missing an implementation body, so C is incorrect.
-D is correct, as the interface `MountainClimb` has exactly one abstract method defined in `Climb`.
+D is correct, as the interface `MountainClimb` has exactly one `abstract` method defined in `Climb`.
 Finally, E is incorrect because A and D are correct.
 8. <a name="qa8"></a>[Jump to question](#q8) - **C, F.** A and B are both incorrect as interfaces can extend other interfaces, although not classes.
 C is correct since a class may implement multiple interfaces.
 D is incorrect as interfaces have `static` and default methods, as well as `static` `final` variables.
-E is incorrect as interfaces are assumed to be abstract, and abstract and final can never be used together.
-F is correct as interface methods and variables are each assumed public unless explicitly set to private.
+E is incorrect as interfaces are assumed to be `abstract`, and `abstract` and final can never be used together.
+F is correct as interface methods and variables are each assumed public unless explicitly set to `private`.
-9. <a name="qa9"></a>[Jump to question](#q9) - **D.** While Java supports multiple inheritance through
-interfaces, it does not support method overriding in interfaces, since it’s not clear which parent method should be used.
+9. <a name="qa9"></a>[Jump to question](#q9) - **D.** While Java supports multiple inheritance through interfaces, it does not support method overriding in interfaces, since it’s not clear which parent method should be used.
 In this example, `CanWalk` and `CanRun` both implement a default `walk()`  method.
-The definition of `CanSprint` extends these two interfaces and therefore won’t compile as two `default` methods with the same signature from parent classes are detected, therefore the answer is D.
-None of the other lines of code cause problems, so the rest of the answers are not correct.
+The definition of `CanSprint` extends these two interfaces and therefore won’t compile as two `default` methods with the same signature from parent classes are detected, therefore the answer is D. None of the other lines of code cause problems, so the rest of the answers are not correct.
 10. <a name="qa10"></a>[Jump to question](#q10) - **C.** The functional interface takes two `int` parameters.
 The code on line `x1` attempts to use them as if one is an `Object`, resulting in a compiler error making C the correct answer.
 It also tries to return `String` even though the data type for the functional interface method is `boolean`.
 It is tricky to use types in a lambda when they are implicitly specified.
 Remember to check the interface for the real type.
 11. <a name="qa11"></a>[Jump to question](#q11) - **F.** The interface variable amount is correctly declared, with `public`, `static`, and `final` being assumed and automatically inserted by the compiler, so B is incorrect.
 The method declaration for `eatGrass()` on line 3 is incorrect because the method has been marked as `static` but no method body has been provided.
 The method declaration for `chew()` on line 4 is also incorrect, since an interface method that provides a body must be marked as `default` or `static` explicitly.
 Therefore, F is the correct answer since this code contains two compile-time errors.
-12. <a name="qa12"></a>[Jump to question](#q12) - **A.** Although the definition of methods on lines 2
-and 5 vary, both will be converted to `public abstract` by the compiler.
+12. <a name="qa12"></a>[Jump to question](#q12) - **A.** Although the definition of methods on lines 2 and 5 vary, both will be converted to `public abstract` by the compiler.
 Line 4 is fine, because an interface can have `public` or default access.
 Finally, the class `Falcon` doesn’t need to implement the interface methods because it is marked as `abstract`.
 Therefore, the code will compile without issue.